AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 world, and the second greatest patriarchate of the church, the church of Clement, Origen, Athanasius and Cyril.
-It gives us a kind of mental shock when we recall that the land of Tertullian, Cyprian and Augustine is the modem Tunis and Algiers.\"
+It gives us a kind of mental shock when we recall that the land of Tertullian, Cyprian and Augustine is the modem Tunis and Algiers."

 ## Alexandria the Christian Metropolis.

-\"The seat and center of Christianity during the first three centuries was Alexandria.
+"The seat and center of Christianity during the first three centuries was Alexandria.
 West of Alexandria the influence of the Latins, Tertullian, Cyprian, Minucius Felix and Augustine prevailed, and their type of Christianity was warped and developed by the influence of Roman